Workman’s Comp Drug Testing Policy

 If you tested positive for drugs or alcohol following a workplace injury, you should contact a qualified Minnesota workers’ compensation attorney right away.
 An attorney can increase your chances of recovering your workers’ compensation benefits.

-Your attorney can help you by:
+They can help you by:

 - Gathering witness statements and police reports;